Double Materiality

 Process of Materiality Assessment and Prioritization

-| Step 1: Collect and Identify Materiality issues | |
+| Step 1: Collect data and identify material sustainability issues | |

 |---|---|

-Potential Materiality issues from external stakeholders
+Materiality Issues from external stakeholders

 |